xoxzo/blog.xoxzo.com/content/The Way We Work/nomad-xoxzo-en.md

 ![breaktime](images/breaktime.jpg)

 ### Let's have a break!!
-"Just a break" Coffee and sweets at ten or 15 o'clock, we will do it at each time in each country.
+"Just a break" Coffee and sweets at 10 or 15 o'clock, we will do it at each time in each country.
 Lunch break is also disjointed and alone.
 However, team Xoxzo regardless of country borders, time difference, age, gender, title,